Kaikōura Ranges

-Description
+Geography

-Formed along New Zealand's Marlborough Fault System, they can be seen as the northernmost extension of the Southern Alps in the South Island.
-Named the Looker-on mountains, by Captain James Cook, they take their name from the town of Kaikōura at the southern extreme of the more eastern range, the Seaward Kaikōuras.
-This range rises straight from (and dominates) the coast to the north of the town, and reaches its highest point with the 2608 m Mount Manakau.
+Both Kaikōura ranges are around 100 km long, running south-west to north-east, and can be seen as the northernmost extension of the Southern Alps in the South Island.
+Named the Looker-on mountains by Captain James Cook, they take their current name from the town of Kaikōura at the southern extreme of the more eastern range, the Seaward Kaikōuras.
+This range rises straight from (and dominates) the coast to the north of the town, running from Mount Tinline to 30 km southwest of Ward, and reaches its highest point with the 2608 m Mount Manakau.

 The long straight river valley of the Waiau Toa / Clarence River separate the Seaward Kaikōuras from the longer and loftier Inland Kaikōuras.
-This latter range contains the highest peak in the ranges, the 2885 m Tapuae-o-Uenuku, the translation from the Māori of which is the poetic "Footprint of the rainbow."
+This latter range runs from Turk Head to Blue Mountain, and contains the highest peak in the ranges–and highest mountain for hundreds of kilometres–the 2885 m Tapuae-o-Uenuku, whose Māori name translates as the poetic "Footprint of the rainbow."
 Beyond the Inland Kaikōuras is the valley of the Awatere River, which runs parallel to that of the Waiau Toa / Clarence.
 The climate is characterised by a dry cold winter.
+Because the Kaikōura Ranges block cold Antarctic weather fronts from the south, snow can fall at any time, even in mid-summer.

+Geology

+The Kaikōura Ranges straddle the boundary between the Pacific and Australian plates and were uplifted by tectonic activity along the Marlborough Fault System.
+Although fundamentally composed of the same Torlesse rocks, they are made up of alternating sandstone and sandstone/mudstone sequences; the latter are more prone to erosion, and so the mountains vary in height and appearance, with knob and swale (peak and trough) topography.

+The Seaward Kaikōura Range is estimated to be 4–5 million years old (Late Pliocene–Pleistocene), while the Inland Kaikōuras are slightly older, beginning their uplift in the late Miocene.
+Tapuae-o-Uenuku, now nearly 3 km above sea level, had its beginnings as a magma chamber 3–4 km below the Torlesse rocks, which in turn had been buried by 2 km of rock over the last 100 million years.
+Thus the Inland Kaikōuras have been uplifted almost 9 km; without substantial erosion they would be taller than the Himalayas.
+The Seaward Kaikōuras are still rising, being uplifted by an estimated 4–6 m per thousand years, but eroding only 1.8 m per thousand years.

+The most recent period of mountain building in New Zealand, starting in the early Miocene when the Australian/Pacific plate boundary moved to its current position, is called the Kaikōura orogeny and takes its name from these mountains.